 Our strategy is to manage an approved corporate-wide Business Continuity Program (BCP) to maintain the policy and standards while providing a comprehensive education and implementation process.
 The objective is to create, document, test and maintain departmental business continuity plans to recover critical systems and functions.
 At least annually, departments with critical business processes and technology departments test their plans to ensure that they are workable, in compliance and that staff are aware of their roles in a business interruption.
 A corporate communication and management process exists to ensure critical business functions resume quickly, thereby reducing financial risk.

 We provide in writing this BCP disclosure statement or an updated version to customers upon request.
 Our firm creates and documents BCP plans based on the potential risks of disruption to our employees, workspace and/or technology in each of our critical locations.
-Our firm provides this through incident response plans and recovery plans on a department level, office level and enterprise-level.
+Our firm provides this through incident response plans and resumption plans on a department level, office level and enterprise-level.

 Significant Business Disruptions

 Our plan anticipates two kinds of SBDs, internal and external.
 Internal SBDs affect only our firm’s ability to communicate and do business, such as a fire in our building.
 External SBDs disrupt the operations of the securities markets or a number of firms, such as a terrorist attack, a city flood, or a wide-scale, regional disruption.
 Our response to an external SBD relies more heavily on other organizations and systems, especially on the capabilities of clearing firms for trade execution for many of our clients.